alvindrakes/veggie_go_malaysia/README.md

 # veggie_go_malaysia

-A non-profit vegan society app that show all vegan & vegetarian friendly restaurants nearby.
+A non-profit vegan society app that show all vegan & vegetarian friendly restaurants and stores nearby.

 **App development rules to remember:**